NateEag/useful-programs/readme.md

 for meetings using the individual room resource's email addresses and invite the room as an attendee, rather than using the Location field: https://discussions.apple.com/thread/6824534

-jp is a CLI tool for querying JSON documents, using the JMESPath query syntax.
-Think of it as a weaker, standardized jq that has the bonus of being compatible with the AWS CLI --query syntax. https://github.com/jmespath/jp

 jmespath.terminal is a nifty little CLI terminal for experimenting with